 Advice that's simply wrong

-"'Bankruptcy-petition preparer' is a nice term for something that's evil," pronounces Leon Bayer, a Los Angeles bankruptcy attorney with 25 years' experience who now represents the Valles.
+But critics say too many consumers are being scammed, ending up with botched cases or filing for bankruptcy when they really shouldn't."'Bankruptcy-petition preparer' is a nice term for something that's evil," pronounces Leon Bayer, a Los Angeles bankruptcy attorney with 25 years' experience who now represents the Valles.
 "It's a street-corner paralegal who thinks that 'whatever a lawyer can do, I can do,' and their clients pay the price."

 Then again, bankruptcy-mill attorneys may not be much better.
 In addition to representing clients whose attorneys have served them poorly, Bayer has collected some of the direct-mail appeals his clients receive when their lenders start foreclosure proceedings, a public process that tips off bankruptcy mills that someone might need their services.
 Some of the most deceptive letters were sent by attorneys soliciting business, Bayer said.